 What to SeeQueen Victoria wrote in her diary that 'hardly anyone ever comes here', after one of her several visits to Torridon.
-People come here now, for the Torridon estate draws walkers in their thousands at almost every season, and once you seen the wonderfully rugged landscape you can see why it is so popular.
+People come here now, for the Torridon estate draws walkers in their thousands at almost every season, and once you see the wonderfully rugged landscape you know why it is so popular.

 If you don't fancy all that exertion, I can highly recommend a relatively flat circular route through the Coulin Estate, in the middle of the glen.
-You'll have to leave your vehicle on the A896, because cars are not permitted into the estate.
+You'll have to leave your vehicle on the A896 because cars are not permitted into the estate.
 A trail runs along the side of Loch Clair, then loops around Loch Coulin and runs back up the banks of both lochs.
-Its a beautiful route, especially when the colours are turning gold in the Autumn.
+It is a beautiful route, especially when the colours are turning gold in the Autumn.